-The policy that the owner chooses is up to them and their specific needs.
-Setting your vacation rental for one of these policies is ideal for an owner to make up any expenses from not renting the property during that time.
+The policy that the owner chooses is up to them and their specific wants.
+Setting your vacation rental for one of these policies is ideal for the owner to cover any expenses from not renting the property during that time.

 The firm and strict VRBO cancellation policy

-For the firm VRBO host cancellation policy, if a traveler cancels up to 60 days prior to their stay, they are given a 100% full refund on their stay and not charged any fees.
+Both the firm and strict VRBO cancellation policies are somewhat the same, though the strict is a final approach.
+It states that if a traveler cancels up to 60 days prior to their stay, they are given a 100% full refund on their stay and not charged any fees.
 For those that cancel within the 30 days from staying mark, they receive half or 50% of the costs of the rental and booking fees are charged.
-This allows the owner to have the right to either give all of the money back or keep half depending on the time of the cancellation.
+This is the firm policy, allowing the owner to have the right to either give all of the money back or keep half depending on when the cancellation takes place.

 The strict VRBO host cancellation policy approach states that the traveler has up to 60 days to cancel their booking to receive their full 100% refund without being charged any booking fees.
 The owner then has the right to keep their down payment and fees otherwise.

-If you’d like to be a little more relaxed on the policy for guests, the moderate policy provides the travelers with a way to cancel up to 30 days before their stay to get their complete refund, instead of 60 days.
-They can also cancel within 14 days to get 50% of their money back, but they are still charged booking fees.
+If you’d like to be a little more relaxed on the policy for guests, the moderate policy provides the travelers with a way to cancel up to 30 days before their stay to get their complete refund, instead of the 60 days.
+They can also cancel within 14 days to get half or 50% of their money back and they are charged booking fees with this.

 1. Log into their VRBO owner login page